anquanscan/sec-tools/README.md

 [SecBliZZ](https://github.com/Twist3D666/SecBliZZ): Tools for Dictionary Attacks or other Security Flaws
 [ShowRater](https://github.com/lamiinek/ShowRater): Simple Node JS command line application that will get and save the episodes' ratings of any specified TV Show.
 [infra3](https://github.com/example-policy-org/infra3): This infra is compliant with version 2.0.1 of the company policy but its only using 1.0.0 and can be updated with a pull-request.
 [rust_syscalls](https://github.com/janoglezcampos/rust_syscalls): Single stub direct and indirect syscalling with runtime SSN resolving for windows.
+[SteaLinG](https://github.com/De3vil/SteaLinG): The SteaLinG  is an open-source penetration testing framework designed for social engineering